jolau/TempDAQ/README.md

 **Important: you need to reboot the Raspberry Pi if you replug sensors!**

+The app logs _all connected_ sensors, but if the sensor id is added to the config file, the configured name will be used for logging.

 ### Get sensor id
 1. Plug in **exclusively** the sensor you want to identify
 2. The bash command `w1thermsensor ls` lists the _HWID_ and _Type_ of the sensor